Ringgold API Developer Rules

 1. KEY DEFINITIONS

-API the Application Programming Interfaces, whether SOAP or RESTful, and any accompanying or related documentation, source code, executable applications or other materials made available by Ringgold.
+API the Application Programming Interface, RESTful, and any accompanying or related documentation, source code, executable applications or other materials made available by Ringgold.

 Applications web or other software services or applications developed by Licensee that utilize or interact with the API.